coatespt/cursor-twitter/SESSION_NOTES.md

 - Replaced the entire schema in Postgres
 - Did the changes to the loader that were part of that.

+## Cursor says the rabbit v disk modes are implemented as the entire pipeline.
+Find out if this is true.

 ## Parse Error Problem

 The sql_loader kept failing with some kind of parse error.